 1. We Actually Understand This Stuff

-While you’re Googling “why won’t my Ethereum node sync,” the Instanodes team has already seen that exact problem a thousand times.
-We’ve built automated solutions for the failure modes you haven’t even discovered yet.
-Our platform doesn’t just run nodes, it runs them the way someone with five years of painful experience would, from day one.
+While you’re searching for why your Ethereum node won’t sync, the Instanodes team has already solved that exact problem hundreds of times.
+We’ve built automated solutions for failure modes you haven’t encountered yet.
+Our platform runs nodes the way an experienced team with years of production experience would, from day one.

 2. High Availability That Actually Works